 I quickly scanned the article.
 Assembling the ingredients should be pretty easy:

 1. Track down a source for cinchona (or quinine) powder.
 Last time I was at the Stone Cottage in Sellwood, they had both chinchona and ascorbic acid in stock.
 Fool that I am, I ordered a pound, which will last me until the end of my days.
-It is available around the internet – I got it at Raintree Nutrition, because they believe in sustainable harvesting.
+You can also find it around the internet – look for a company that specializes in sustainable harvesting.

 2. Find citric acid.
 I’d never noticed it in the store before, but with a quick bit of sleuthing, I tracked it down in the bulk foods section at a local market (Fred Meyer and New Seasons has it).
 If all else fails, just Google it).
 I scooped some of the white powder that looked suspiciously like a street drug, and headed home, hoping I wouldn’t get pulled over for some minor traffic violation on the way.